Master the processes and techniques for programming professional-grade electronic drum beats in Ableton Live.

 You'll learn how to program drums, create your own unique Drum Rack instruments, get creative with sound design, sample breakbeats, randomize drum fills, humanize your grooves, synthesize huge sub kicks, and more!

-There aren't any course requirements, but a copy of Ableton Live is required.
+There aren't any course prerequisites, but you'll need a copy of Ableton Live.
+While beginners to Live are welcome, it's important to know that this is not an introduction to Ableton Live course, but rather focused very specifically on beat making, so you might need to reference Live's documentation occasionally or ask your mentor for help.
 If you don't have a license you can follow along with the free demo.

-As soon as you purchase a course at any level, you can start exploring the course material immediately.
-On the start date, the session begins, which means you'll receive your Course Pack and begin the guided experience that includes weekly activities, feedback from Course Advisors, and much more.
+As soon as you purchase a course, you can begin exploring the course material immediately.
+On the start date, the session begins, which means you'll begin the guided experience that includes weekly activities, feedback from Soundfly Mentors, and much more.
 This is intended to help you stay accountable and get the feedback you need to succeed.